sicongzhao/Value-Investing-In-Python/README.md

 You could also try to start without Python and Pandas basics since I am trying to make everything clear.
 But if you at some point feel hard to understand what the code does, please feel free to leave me a comment and come back to these tutorials.

+### Next

+I am working with teammates to build a website that hosts tutorials and also provide financial insights, stock recommendation based on the technologies that we learned and taught on the website.

 ### Acknowledgements
 I want to thank [Preston Pysh](https://www.youtube.com/channel/UCLTdCY-fNXc1GqzIuflK-OQ), [Investopedia](http://investopedia.com/), [StatQuest](https://www.youtube.com/user/joshstarmer) and [Towards Data Science](https://towardsdatascience.com/).